OfficeDev/office-js-docs-pr/docs/develop/dialog-handle-errors-events.md

 Your code should handle two categories of events:

 - Errors returned by the call of `displayDialogAsync` because the dialog box cannot be created.
-- Errors, and other events, in the dialog window.
+- Errors, and other events, in the dialog box.

 ## Errors from displayDialogAsync